Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Threading the Brother Sewing Machine Upper Thread

 Once the lower, bobbin thread is set, it’s time to thread the upper thread on your Brother sewing machine.
 Make sure your sewing machine is still off, the presser foot is elevated, and the needle is in the up position.
-Ensuring these things are in the correct position will help prevent sewing machine tension issues.
+Ensuring these things are in the correct position help prevent sewing machine tension issues.
 The spool of thread should still be on the spool pin.

 Feed the thread through the first thread guide on the top left of the machine.
 It’s a silver upside-down L-shaped piece.
 Go from back to forwards with the thread.